ITT (ITT)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, ITT’s sales grew at a decent 8.9% compounded annual growth rate over the last five years.
-Its growth was slightly above the average industrials company and shows its offerings resonate with customers.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, ITT’s 9.7% annualized revenue growth over the last five years was solid.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-ITT’s annualized revenue growth of 8.7% over the last two years aligns with its five-year trend, suggesting its demand was stable.
+ITT’s annualized revenue growth of 9.5% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+ITT Year-On-Year Revenue Growth

 ITT also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, ITT’s organic revenue averaged 5.2% year-on-year growth.
+Over the last two years, ITT’s organic revenue averaged 5.7% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
+ITT Organic Revenue Growth

-This quarter, ITT reported year-on-year revenue growth of 12.9%, and its $999.1 million of revenue exceeded Wall Street’s estimates by 2.6%.
+This quarter, ITT reported year-on-year revenue growth of 13.5%, and its $1.05 billion of revenue exceeded Wall Street’s estimates by 4.6%.

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 7.1% over the next 12 months, a slight deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 ITT’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
-As you can see below, it averaged an impressive 33.3% gross margin over the last five years.
-That means for every $100 in revenue, roughly $33.26 was left to spend on selling, marketing, R&D, and general administrative overhead.
+As you can see below, it averaged an impressive 33.5% gross margin over the last five years.
+Said differently, ITT paid its suppliers $66.49 for every $100 in revenue.
+ITT Trailing 12-Month Gross Margin

-ITT’s gross profit margin came in at 35.6% this quarter, in line with the same quarter last year.
+This quarter, ITT’s gross profit margin was 35.5%, up 1.4 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, ITT’s operating margin decreased by 2.3 percentage points over the last five years.
+Analyzing the trend in its profitability, ITT’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 8. Earnings Per Share

-ITT’s EPS grew at a spectacular 14.9% compounded annual growth rate over the last five years, higher than its 8.9% annualized revenue growth.
-This tells us the company became more profitable on a per-share basis as it expanded.
+ITT’s EPS grew at a spectacular 16% compounded annual growth rate over the last five years, higher than its 9.7% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.

 Diving into the nuances of ITT’s earnings can give us a better understanding of its performance.
-A five-year view shows that ITT has repurchased its stock, shrinking its share count by 9.3%.
+A five-year view shows that ITT has repurchased its stock, shrinking its share count by 7.1%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
+ITT Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.